 The Board participates in the strategic planning process by reviewing, evaluating and providing input to management's strategic plan.
 The Board sets aside at least one meeting per year to review and comment on management's strategic plan.
 This allows the Directors to gain a better appreciation of management's strategic planning priorities.
 Updates are provided to the Board throughout the year.
-The Board held a strategic planning session in 2008.
-The Board and management agree on strategic priorities for the coming year and longer.
+The Board held one strategic planning session in 2010.